-- Five Collection Letters/Demands cost about $15 per account are best suited for accounts that are less than 180 past due.
+- Precollection / Collection Demands: A set of 5 letters cost about $15 per account.
+They are best suited for accounts that are less than 180 past due.
 Debtors make payment directly to you and there is no other cost regardless of the outstanding amount.
 It is a very effective approach to recover your money, yet a fairly low-cost solution.
 A highly recommended product usually comes with a minimum recovery guarantee as well. ( Sub-divided into “Step 1” and “Step 2” service depending on whether you want demands to go out with your name on it or the collection agency’s name).

-- Collection Calls are more suitable for accounts that are over 180 days past-due, or have finished the collection letters service and sill remain unpaid.
+- Collection Calls: These are more suitable for accounts that are over 180 days past due, or have finished the collection letters service and still remain unpaid.
 This service is contingency-based and you get about 60% of the amount recovered.
 Agency keeps no more than 40%.
 (Also called the “Step 3” service).
 No recovery means No fees.
 Agency gets paid only if they collect.

-- Legal Suit is the final step.
-This step is recommended if an account is still unpaid after numerous collection efforts and the balance is significantly higher.
+- Legal Suit: This is the last resort.
+This step is only recommended if an account is still unpaid after numerous collection efforts and the balance is significantly higher.
 The contingency collection fee varies depending on the complexity of the case.
 (Also called the “Step 4” service)

 Commercial Contingency fee (Based on Account Age and Amount Assigned) Age > 1 year 40% 35% 30% 25% 180 days – 1 year 35% 30% 25% 20% 90-180 days 30% 25% 20% 15% < 90 days 25% 20% 15% 10% Amount Assigned $500-

 |Contact us for a free consultation regarding these services.
 Serving Nationwide|

 This applies to consumer collections.
 The majority of clients initiate the debt collections activity from “Step 2”.